oxidist/oxidist.github.io/_posts/2017-08-10-Studying-techniques.md

 - Eat well.
 If you're eating crap, then you'll feel like crap.
 Have a healthy diet.
 - Do a form of physical exercise such as sports.
 - Keep your mind mentally stimulated, either by reading, or some other activity.

-But most importantly,
-- Don't let your self esteem rest on your grades.